macostea/cage/README.md

 1. **THIS IS A WORK IN PROGRESS.
 DO NOT USE THIS IF YOU DON'T KNOW WHAT YOU ARE DOING**
 2. You can **only** use pip with a requirements file.
 No other pip commands are supported
 3. You can only expose **ONE TCP** port from the container and it will be mapped to the same port number on the host
-4. Environment variables are not sent to the docker container
-5. Tested only on OSX and Linux
+4. Tested only on OSX and Linux

 ## License
 Cage is released under the MIT license.
 See LICENSE for details.